kaesholk/minecraftserver/README.md

 	- Note: the first argument `-Xmx4G` is for RAM allocation, so change the number if you want more/less RAM.
 4G should be more than enough.
 6. Once Minecraft has launched, connect to the server at **`artists-strongly.gl.joinmc.link`**

+7. If it crashes, try launching it again

-7. Lmk if anything breaks
+8. Lmk if anything breaks